Skip to main content Scroll Top

 2. Play-Doh Vocabulary Matching Game

 The teacher directs the students to ten vocabulary words he/she would like them to learn and/or reflect on.
 From those words, students can either be assigned or choose their own word to write a sentence in context and create a sculpture that best reflects that word.
 Students write their words and definitions or sentences on paper and play a “matching game” with other students from the class, matching the correct word to the sculpture.
 A great formative assessment or review game.
+Also a great way to review words that students need to remember for content work.

 3. Kinesthetic Brain Engagement

 One of the common assessments used by English teachers is a Socratic Seminar.
-One type of Socratic Seminar is called the “Fish Bowl”, when one group of students is in the center having discussion and the rest of the students are listening and taking notes.
-Often I’ve noticed the outside circle of students is not engaged in the class discussion.
+One type of Socratic Seminar is called the “Fish Bowl”, when one group of students is in the center having a discussion, and the rest of the students are listening and taking notes.
+Often, I’ve noticed the outside circle of students is not engaged in the class discussion.
 A great way to use Play-Doh is to ask students to create a sculpture related to the discussion and explain how and why that sculpture applies to the class discussion OR class lecture.

 4. Process Play-Doh